OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/one-wire.md

 ### The Omega & One-Wire

-Interacting with One-Wire devices with the Omega is slightly different from I2C, SPI, and UART, but you'll see that it's not a big deal.
+Interacting with One-Wire devices with the Omega is slightly different from [I2C](#communicating-with-i2c-devices), [SPI](#communicating-with-spi-devices), and [Serial](#uart1) devices, but you'll see that it's not a big deal.
 Since there is no dedicated hardware One-Wire controller on the Omega, your One-Wire device can be connected to any GPIO.
 We will then register a One-Wire master in Linux associated with the selected GPIO that will allow us to communicate with the One-Wire slave devices.

 **Note that you need to be on firmware b151 or higher!**